bxparks/AceRoutine/README.md

 Some limitations are:
 * coroutines cannot return any values
-* coroutines are stackless, so they cannot presever local stack varaibles across multiple calls.
-However, coroutines are instances of a class that can be extended by the end-user, so member variables can be used as substitutes for local stack variables.
+* coroutines are stackless, so they cannot preserve local stack varaibles across multiple calls.
+Often the class member variables or function static variables are reasonable substitutes.

 After I had completed most of this library, I discovered that I had essentially reimplemented the `<ProtoThread.h>` library in the [Cosa framework](https://github.com/mikaelpatel/Cosa).
-The difference is that AceRoutine is a self-contained library that works on any platform supporting the Arduino API (AVR, Teensy, ESP8266, ESP32, etc).
+The difference is that AceRoutine is a self-contained library that works on any platform supporting the Arduino API (AVR, Teensy, ESP8266, ESP32, etc), and it provides a handful of additional macros that can reduce boilerplate code.

 ### HelloCoroutine